Health insurance in the United States today is a maddening, sometimes infuriating quagmire.

 “In Dallas, my visit was at a freestanding clinic, with two doctors on duty.
 In Bangkok, my visit was at a world-class medical hospital.

 “In Dallas, after I’d seen my doctor, I went to fill my prescription.
 The first pharmacy told me I’d have to wait an hour.
 So I drove to a second pharmacy, where I had to wait 30 minutes.
-Total time, including driving, was 1.5 hours.
+Total time, including driving, was one-and-a-half hours.

 “In Bangkok, the pharmacy was on-site.
 My medication was delivered to me 10 minutes after I’d seen the doctor.

-“In Dallas, the cost was US$150 for the doctor, US$50 for an ‘extra services’ fee, and US $150 for the medication.
+“In Dallas, the cost was US$150 for the doctor, US$50 for an ‘extra services’ fee, and US$150 for the medication.
 In Bangkok, the cost was US$30 for the doctor, US$10 for the ‘clinic fee,’ and US$100 for the medication.

 “Bottom line, in Dallas, I spent six hours and US$350 and was frustrated the entire way.
 In Bangkok, it took less than an hour to achieve the same result and cost me just US$140.
 And I got fast service… with personal courtesy to boot.”